panzerstadt/full-stack-notes/data/Languages/ES6/Javascript/javascript-readme.md

 - progress bars https://docs.travis-ci.com/api#overview
 - simple progress bar https://github.com/fehmicansaglam/progressed.io
 - other charts http://luizperes.github.io/status-projects/
+- ejs package is like jinja2, expressJS templating engine
+	- for hairy things like running dynamic code on html

 ## how to run javascript
 - on the browser - use the browser